catalyst-cloud/catalystcloud-docs/source/tutorials/containers/deploying-a-hpc-slurm-cluster.rst

 .. _SLURM: https://slurm.schedmd.com/overview.html

 ElastiCluster is an open source tool to create and manage compute clusters on cloud infrastructures.
-The project was originally created by the `Grid Computing Competence Center`_ from the University of Zurich.
+The project was originally created by the Grid Computing Competence Center from the University of Zurich.

-.. _Grid Computing Competence Center: https://www.gc3.uzh.ch/

 SLURM is a highly scalable cluster management and resource manager, used by many of the world's supercomputers and computer clusters (it is the workload